hshreyansh/Real-Time-Tracking-App/README.md

 2. Socket.io Client: The client establishes a WebSocket connection with the server using Socket.io for real-time updates.
 3. Location Transmission: The client sends its current geolocation to the server at regular intervals.
 4. Map Rendering: An interactive map is generated using Leaflet.js, with markers representing device locations.
-5. Real-time Updates: As new location data is received, marker positions on the map update dynamically.
+5. Live Updates: As new location data is received, marker positions on the map update dynamically.
 6. Marker Management: The client-side logic efficiently handles creating, updating, and removing markers based on real-time server data.

 ## Conclusion

->> By integrating Express.js, Socket.io, Geolocation API, and Leaflet.js, this Real-time Device Tracker delivers a seamless and efficient solution for monitoring multiple devices.
+>> By integrating Express.js, Socket.io, Geolocation API, and Leaflet.js, this Live Device Tracker delivers a seamless and efficient solution for monitoring multiple devices.
 It ensures instant location updates on an interactive map, making it ideal for real-time tracking applications.
 >> 📍📍🌍🌍🗺️🗺️

 ## Support